 It’s not always good to stay in the same spot for blogging because it can make you feel mentally and physically imprisoned.

-Trying a different work space might also help such as a cafe, the library, or other public places that have WiFi.
-I never like working in the same place for long periods of time so I’m constantly looking for new locations to write and that seems to work for me.
+Personally, I never like working in the same place for long periods of time so I’m constantly looking for new locations to work on my blog.

 7. Create a schedule to prevent yourself from burning out

-I usually spend my daytimes doing other activities and schedule my blogging tasks after 9pm because I found that to be my most productive period for working on my blog.
+I usually spend my morning and afternoons doing other activities and then work on blogging after 9pm because I found that to be my most productive period for working on my blog.

 8. Find ways to promote your blog